 This tactic may be the most difficult, as it is highly specific, but local SEO studies have shown that it does influence “near me” search rankings.
 Having a high count of backlinks (links on other websites that lead to your website) with your business location’s city and state in the anchor text (the actual text being hyperlinked on a webpage) tends to correspond with higher rankings for “near me” searches.

 If your website is going to be linked on another website, like that of a partner or organization you’re sponsoring, try to arrange for the anchor text of that link to read “Your Business Name – City, State.”

 “Near Me” Search Success

-As “near me” searches continue to grow, it’s becoming clearer what SEO tactics influence rankings.
-Using the six tactics explained above, you can best serve new, high-intent customers in their “micro-moments” of searching for products and services related to your business in real time.
+As “near me” searches continue to grow, it’s becoming clearer what SEO strategies influence rankings.
+Using the six tactics explained above, you can best serve new, high-intent customers in their “micro-moments” of searching for products and services related to your business in real-time.
 Apply these methods and success for “near me” searches will be nearer than you think!